 A major research programme has been undertaken, assessing the impact of tourist vessels on the behaviour of sperm whales and dusky dolphins at Kaikoura and bottlenose dolphins in the Bay of Islands.
 Future programmes will be funded through research levies charged to passengers.

 New Zealand has one of the world's highest rates of whale strandings.
-The Department is responsible for dealing with beached whales.
+We are responsible for dealing with beached whales.
 Thanks to considerable public support, including trained volunteers from groups such as Project Jonah, New Zealand is recognised as a world leader in successful whale rescues.

 Unfortunately, not all stranded whales are able to be rescued.
-The Department liaises with iwi over use of cultural materials such as whale bone and provides skeletal material to the Museum of New Zealand and other approved institutions.
+We liaise with iwi over use of cultural materials such as whale bone and provides skeletal material to the Museum of New Zealand and other approved institutions.
 Tissue samples are taken from dead stranded whales for analysis at the University of Auckland.
 These studies provide valuable background information on the health of marine mammals and our oceans.

 DOC attending to a pod of stranded pilot whales, Farewell Spit

 The development of the commercial fisheries resource in New Zealand has resulted in the incidental take (by-catch) of a number of marine mammal species.
 For example, it has been estimated that in some years over 1,000 fur seals have drowned in trawl fisheries for hoki, hake and southern blue whiting.
 It is a requirement under the Act to report all events whereby a marine mammal is incidentally caught in the act of fishing.